clicknium/clicknium-docs/doc/developtools/extensions/extensions.md

 ## Java Extension
-The supported Java applications are Java 1.6 or higher.
-You can automate these Java applications by install extension.
+You can automate the supporting Java applications, Java 1.6 or higher by install extension.

 [Install Java extension](./doc/developtools/extensions/javaextension.md)